pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 4 - AKS/Operationalizing Azure Kubernetes Service/WDS/WDS student guide - Operationalizing Azure Kubernetes Service.md

 **Operations and monitoring**

 1. How will you collect and monitor cluster, node, and pod health and performance?
 Where will the logs be stored and how will they be accessed?
-2. What will you use to visual logs for each application team?
+2. What will you use to visualize logs for each application team?
 3. How will you ensure that access to logs is read-only?

 **Scaling**